SrikarYalam/cf_ai_branches-ai/README.md

 ---

 ## Features

-This project fulfills the assignment requirements by implementing:

 * **LLM Integration**: Connects to the Llama 3 model via **Cloudflare Workers AI**.
 * **Stateful Workflow**: Uses **Cloudflare Durable Objects** to maintain a persistent, independent state for each conversation branch.
 * **Real-time User Input**: A responsive chat interface built with **SvelteKit** that communicates with the backend via WebSockets.